 - Recognition of Excessive Fear The person, if an adult, will realize that their fear is excessive, but still feel compelled to clean.

 - Avoidance of Germs Germs are carefully avoided, which can mean cleaning their living area every day with disinfectant, or even refusing to visit friends or relatives due to the fear of contamination.

 - Life Interference The fear of germs interferes significantly with the person’s everyday life.

-It has been suggested that mysophobia is simply an element of obsessive compulsive disorder, or OCD.
-However, researchers have noted that the common OCD urge to avoid contamination by way of washing their hands has more to do with being compelled to perform the action of washing hands than it has to do with the fear of germs.
+It has been suggested that mysophobia is simply an element of obsessive-compulsive disorder, or "OCD."
+However, researchers have noted that the common OCD urge to avoid contamination by way of washing their hands has more to do with being compelled to wash their hands than it has to do with the fear of germs.